 Time now for sharing my personal experience of using the TruSens Air Purifier.
 In this post I am going to share the nitty gritties of this new air purifier brand from ACCO brands.
 Pollution here is something which rears its ugly head every now and then.
 Winters are round the corner and climatic conditions make it the worst season in terms of air quality.
 Even the spring season brings along pollen and allergens.
 It rainy season right now which is the only reason for some respite.
 Otherwise smog and smelly air is a routine phenomenon.
 Getting rid of the pollutants in a quick and reliable way is not difficult to achieve anymore.
 Courtesy real-time pollution sensors and feedback mechanisms, a user can take charge of the indoor air quality.
 TruSens air purifier is especially attractive to look at.
-My TruSens Z-2000 can cater to areas spanning 375 sq.ft. and smaller.
+My TruSens Z-2000 can cater to a maximum area spanning 375 sq.ft.

 UNBOXING TRUSENS AIR PURIFIER

 My TruSens Air purifier was delivered in a well-secured package.
 As is customary for delicate electronics, the packaging was quite good.
 The box was received in good shape and the air purifier along with the accessories were nicely packed inside.
 Everyone knows how some courier service delivery boys treat their consignments.
 Good packaging gives an assurance that even if some mishandling took place in transit, the device would be safe.
 I received my air purifier in perfect condition, Thanking God for that!

 - TruSens Air Purifier

 - Adapter for SensorPod

 - TruSens HEPA/Carbon composite filter, the UV bulb comes already installed.